peerlibrary/peerlibrary/README.md

     While building package `blob`:
     error: File not found: Blob/Blob.js

-You just have to manually initialize submodules we are using:
+Or similar errors for other packages, you just have to manually initialize git submodules we are using:

     git submodule update --init --recursive